stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/1-postman-overview.md

 ![Post an event fully expanded](./assets/post_event_expanded.png)

-On the right hand side of the workspace, click on the Documentation icon.
-This will open the documentation panel corresponding to the selected API endpoint.
+On the right-hand side of the workspace, click on the Documentation icon.
+This opens the documentation panel corresponding to the selected API endpoint.

 ![Postman docs for post event](./assets/post_event_docs.png)